Wednesday, June 5, 2013

 Did he cry "Foul" or "Closed minded"??

-That is the definition of what it means to be skeptical.
+That is the definition of what it means to be skeptical, and the essense of what it means to be open minded.
 To withhold belief until evidence is presented and it has passed the falsification process.

 To be open to new evidence as it comes along, and to not so invest yourself in a conclusion that you are sure that you can never be convinced otherwise.